imnnsu/go-mysql-fsm/docs/README.md

 ## Solutions and the Idea

-Obviously, we can address this problem in many ways.
-We can sperate the "get" and "set" operations of the FSM, and select just one leader from the candidate servers to perform the "set" operations.
+We can address this problem in many ways.
+We can separate the "get" and "set" operations of the FSM, and select just one leader from the candidate servers to perform the "set" operations.
 Or, we can use specific rules to coordinate the servers before any of them setting the FSM states ...

 Since MySQL is often used together with back-end servers, an idea occurs to me that we can simply store and update the states in one place, that is the MySQL database.
 Problem solved.